colgatto/Poliparser/README.md

 ## Add parse block

-You can add your own parse block's with second parameter of constructor or by setModule method.
+You can add new parse module with second parameter of constructor or by setModule method.

-Parse module must be a function thet get the block object in first parameters and the input data in second.

 ```js
 let m = new Multiparser({